Just-In-N-Out/Just-In-N-Out/README.md

 My focus is the intersection of **AI systems and security** — specifically:

-- 🔒 Securing LLM pipelines against prompt injection and adversarial inputs
+- 🔒 Securing agentic AI pipelines against prompt injection and adversarial inputs
 - 🛡️ Designing secure backend architecture from the ground up — not patched after the fact
-- 🔍 Red-teaming deployed AI systems for vulnerabilities
+- 🔍 Red-teaming deployed AI agents and LLM systems for vulnerabilities

 ---

 ## 🚀 Featured Projects

-### 🔍 [LLM Vulnerability Scanner](https://github.com/Just-In-N-Out) — Red-teaming tool for deployed LLMs
+### 🔍 [LLM Vulnerability Scanner](https://github.com/Just-In-N-Out) — Red-teaming tool for deployed AI agents and LLMs
 `Python` `FastAPI` `Typer`

 - Systematically tests LLMs for prompt injection, jailbreaks, and system prompt extraction